flaviut/flaviut.github.io/_posts/2022-12-23-hacking-thinq-app.md

 which
 I had trouble reading.

-Fortunately, it turns out that there is another took, [jadx][], which can decompile into Java code.
-This code is much clearer:
+Fortunately, it turns out that there is another tool, [jadx][], which can decompile APKs into Java code.
+Much clearer:

 [jadx]: https://github.com/skylot/jadx